-- 1. Stop (see Start and stop LPR Server service on page 56) the LPR Server service. - 2.
-In the notification area, right-click the LPR Server Manager icon. - 3.
-From the menu that appears, select Change settings.
-The LPR Server service settings window appears. - 4.
-Specify the new values and click OK. - 5.
-Restart the LPR Server service.
+- 1. Stop the LPR Server service.

+- 2. In the notification area, right-click the LPR Server Manager icon.

+- From the menu that appears, select Change settings.
+The LPR Server service settings window appears.

+- 4. Specify the new values and click OK.

+- 5. Restart the LPR Server service.